Have you just smoked a whole turkey, and now found yourself with a whole pile of leftovers after Thanksgiving

-Read on, and we will share a few tips and hints that will see you eating smoked turkey in the days, weeks, and months ahead.
+We will also share a few tips and hints that will see you eating smoked turkey in the days, weeks, and months ahead.

 Table of contents

-How Long Does Smoked Meat Last in the Refrigerator
+How Long Does Smoked Turkey Last in the Refrigerator

 How long it lasts in the fridge depends on the preparation, cooking, and storage.
 Line these things up correctly and you can get longer from your food.

 Food should be refrigerated within two hours of cooking.
-Wrapped and stored correctly smoked meat will last three to four days in the fridge, after being cooked.
-Any longer than this and you risk contamination.
+Wrapped and stored correctly, smoked meat will last three to four days in the fridge after being cooked.
+Any longer than this, you risk contamination.

-Seal any leftover meat in a shallow airtight container or high-quality plastic wrap.
-Basically, anything that will keep contact with the air to a minimum to prevent any growth of bacteria.
+You must seal any leftover meat in a shallow, airtight container or high-quality plastic wrap—anything that will keep contact with the air to a minimum to prevent the growth of bacteria.

 When you go to reheat your turkey you need to ensure you follow the correct technique to ensure its tastes just as good as when you smoked it.